 Even though she has a high status, she is allegedly very humble.
 "I have so many friends who, if I ever even vaguely look like getting uppity, which touch wood I never have, they would just say, 'Look, come on, pull yourself together!
 Don't be so bloody grand!'" she said in an interview with Daily Mail's You Magazine.

 Meeting Her Future Husband

-Although Camilla is Prince Charles's second wife, after the late Diana, the two had actually first met each other years before Charles ever knew his first wife.
+Although Camilla is King Charles's second wife, after the late Diana, the two had actually first met each other years before Charles ever knew his first wife.
 Back in the early 1970's, the Royal felt an immediate attraction to Camilla - but he was leaving for a tour of duty with the Royal Navy.